High-Frequency Anti-Flicker Shooting

 Switch to the indicated shutter speed.

-- Select [Yes] to switch to the indicated shutter speed.
+- Select [Yes] to switch to the recommended shutter speed.

 Take the picture.